Buyer Education

 Prepaid Items

-- Prepaid property taxes: You will be asked to prepay a portion of the year's property taxes into an escrow account.
+You will prepay a portion of the year's property taxes into an escrow account.
 The exact amount depends on your closing date and the county's tax schedule.

-- Prepaid homeowners insurance: Your HO-6 condo insurance policy premium for the first year, plus an initial deposit into your escrow account for future premiums.
-Typical annual premiums range from $200 to $600.
+Your HO-6 condo insurance policy premium for the first year, plus an initial deposit into your escrow account for future premiums.

 Condo-Specific Costs

-Several closing costs are unique to condo purchases:
+Several closing costs are unique to condo purchases.
+These are costs that single-family home buyers do not encounter.

 Optional but Recommended Costs